emilefleming/conGreet/README.md

 # conGreet

+**NOTE:** Due to time constraints this app is currently only optimized for mobile phone.
+Please view it their or using your browser's dev tools to simulate an appropriate viewport size.

 Watch the video below for a demonstration of the app as it exists on December 12th, 2016 or about 40-50 hours into the project.

 <iframe src="https://player.vimeo.com/video/195323300" width="640" height="1138" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>